 Claim Your Free Trial – Review Your Records

 Of all the motor vehicle collisions that occurred in the U. S. in 2005, head-on collisions account for 2% and almost 10 % of all fatalities.
 According to Fatal Analysis Reporting System (FARS), nearly seventy-five percent of all head on collisions happen in rural areas.
 Around 7,000 such collisions were reported to happen on two-lane roads.
 Most of the head-on crashes are caused by careless driving.
 13 percent of rural collisions and around 7 percent of urban collisions were frontal impacts or head-on car crashes.

-In 2015, around 7100 people lost their precious lives in head-on collisions, says the Insurance Institute for Highway Safety.
+In 2015, around 7100 people lost their precious lives in head-on collisions, says the head on collision fatality rate of Insurance Institute for Highway Safety .
 This was nearly 54% of all crashes.
 All these statistics prove that we should be extra cautious to avoid getting into a catastrophic accident. we can list as many distractions that may cause a collision.